Michael Tait: Tait (1997–2007)

 After DC Talk's hiatus was announced, Tait dedicated more time to his band Tait (which he named after his father, Nathel).
 Tait had partially formed this band around 1997.
 One of the original members was guitarist Pete Stewart (from the hard rock band Grammatrain), who is featured on the first album, but absent from the second one due to his departing the band to work on his own solo projects.
-In 2006, Tait announced that they were working on an album titled Loveology.
-Though Michael is now touring as frontman for the Newsboys, he still has plans to release Loveology.
-In an interview with John Dibiase of Jesusfreakhideout.com, he stated that Loveology is still in the works, and will be a separate project from the Newsboys.
-In the interview Michael said, "Loveology is going to become something we're going to be writing about very soon.
-I can't tell you now, but it's a project with the boys and I and Ben Moody, which is another whole music project."